I used to attend a lot of conferences. I used to speak at lots of conferences.

 So…

-I learned that conferences do not check whether their keynote speaker knows what they’re talking about.
+I learned that (some?) conferences do not check whether their keynote speaker knows what they’re talking about.
 And that means they certainly aren’t checking their breakout speakers.